viamrobotics/docs/docs/components/encoder/_index.md

 # SME: Rand
 ---

-An encoder is a device that can detect angular position, as well as direction and speed of rotation of a motor or a joint.
+An encoder is a type of sensor that can detect speed and direction of rotation of a motor or a joint.
 It is often used in conjunction with a motor, and is sometimes even built into a motor.
 An encoder could also be positioned on a passive joint or other rotational object to keep track of the joint angle.

 The encoder component supports:

+- [Incremental encoders](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs), which can measure the speed and direction of rotation in relation to a given reference point like a starting point.
-- [Quadrature encoders](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs), which output two phases that can be used together to detect how far something has turned and in which direction.
+  These encoders output two phases
+  Based on the sequence and timing of these phases, it is determined how far something has turned and in which direction.
   Each phase output goes to a different pin on the board.
-- Single phase or single pin "pulse output" encoders which give relative position but not direction.
+- Single phase or single pin "pulse output" encoders, which measure the position relative to the starting position but not the direction.
-- Absolute encoders which provide angular measurements directly.
+- Absolute encoders, which provide the absolute position of a rotating shaft, without requiring a reference point.

-Both encoders are incremental and do not indicate absolute positions.
-Therefore, the component can only determine the position relative to the starting position.

-Most robots with an encoder (quadrature or single phase) need at least the following hardware:
+Most robots with an encoder need at least the following hardware:

 - A [board component](/components/board/) that can run a `viam-server` instance.
   For example, a Raspberry Pi, or another model of single-board computer with GPIO (general purpose input/output) pins.